Easy Blackberry Cobbler from Fresh Picked Blackberries

 How Yummy Is This?

-Picking Blackberries: A Traditional Late Summer Ritual
+Pick Blackberries: A Traditional Late Summer Ritual

 Making fresh blackberry cobbler is when made with freshly picked berries to topped with a dish with ice cream or whipped topping.
 I enjoy making blackberry cobbler so much that it has become an annual late summer ritual at our house.

+The entire experience of making fresh blackberry cobbler starts with picking fresh berries.
 On the day that I want to make a fresh blackberry cobbler, I go out in the morning.
 Blackberries ripen during the hottest part of the summer so I get up and out of the house early before the heat of the day.
 I then don what I call blackberrying clothes.
 Blackberrying clothes consist of a flannel shirt over a tea shirt, jeans, thick socks and sturdy boots.
 I then cut a hole in a milk jug to make a hands free berrying container and then I slip it onto a belt that I fasten around my waist.
 Even though it is hot, there are several reasons to dress this way.
 First, the wild blackberries I pick have thorns that once they grab hold, really hurt.
 The second reason is chiggers.
 Chiggers are at their peak during blackberry season and I am particularly vulnerable to them.
 Finally, it is possible to run into a snake in the blackberry patch and even a nonvenomous snake can strike when frightened.
 By putting sturdy material between me and a frightened snake is never a bad idea.

 Once dressed, I am ready for blackberry picking.
 I always know where to pick my blackberries because I spent time earlier in the spring to find where the best patches are.
 Blackberries are biennial plants and they bloom every other year.
 I look in the early spring for blackberries that are in bloom.
 If blackberry briars were cut down the previous fall, the briars will not bloom and produce any blackberries.
 However, since blooming blackberries always produce berries, I know that blackberries that are in bloom in the spring will give me berries when I am ready to pick them.